Carlos ChavarriaUNIVERSAL FUND MEMBER

 Carlos' Story

 Carlos joined Watsi on March 4th, 2015.
-Six years ago, Carlos joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Carlos' most recent donation traveled 8,500 miles to support Kayden, an eight-month-old baby boy from Kenya, to fund spina bifida closure surgery.
+Seven years ago, Carlos joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Carlos' most recent donation traveled 8,500 miles to support Jane, a bright and resilient 7-year-old from Kenya, to fund clubfoot treatment.

 Impact